The SecondLook™ Neuroanatomy Series

 App content and Download Options from the iTunes Store and the Google Play Store:

 The full twelve set SecondLookTM Neuroanatomy application is available for free.

 From time to time these apps may be updated with revised content.
 The Neuroanatomy app will display a prompt if new updates are available for download.
 Tapping "Update" will cause the slide decks to be updated.

-The Michigan Neuroanatomy SecondLookTM series consists of seven slide sets, which cover the major parts of the human central nervous system.
+The Michigan Neuroanatomy SecondLookTM series consists of twelve slide sets, which cover the major parts of the human central nervous system.
 Users have the option of reviewing the slides in either random or sequential order.

-The slides also include detailed medical illustrations that test important neuroanatomy concepts.
+Some slides also include detailed medical illustrations that test important neuroanatomy concepts.